If you’ve scrolled down to see what’s in store here, you may be wondering whatever happened to points 1-5.

 - Introduce accessible menus.
 Menus have always been a problem on mobile.
 On one hand, websites need menus.
 But on the other, even a short menu (having just four items or so) can easily use up two lines of text on most mobile devices, which pushes the content further down the page.
 Here’s what you can do to solve this: (1) display the menu normally if it fits within a single line of text, (2) make it a drop-down if it doesn’t.

 - Get rid of unimportant menus.
 I’d risk saying that most of the time, the footer menu brings no value to the mobile visitor.
 On desktop, it serves as a kind of a catch-all menu where visitors can find links to all the other pages, but on mobile, there’s hardly a reason why anyone would use it.
 Consider getting rid of it completely when your theme is being viewed on mobile.

 - Be careful with extra website features.
 There are countless possibilities when it comes to introducing custom features in a new WordPress theme.
-You can implement things like image sliders, social media integration, custom galleries, and many others.
+You can implement things like image sliders, social media integration, create custom galleries, and many others.
 But should you?
 Although those feature ideas are all great, they can cause some problems for mobile users.
 If you want to make sure that your theme works properly on most platforms, utilize the native wp_is_mobile() function.
 It will allow you to differentiate between mobile and desktop visitors, so you can simplify the interface for the former to avoid any problems.